plottertools/vpype-gcode/README.md

 Loads up a svg and writes it in default gcode.

-`vpype begin grid -o 25 25 10 10 circle 0 0 100 end gwrite --version ninja -y --footer M99 test.gcode`
+`vpype begin grid -o 25 25 10 10 circle 0 0 100 end gwrite --version ninja --negate_y --footer M99 test.gcode`

-Here we are creating a grid of circles then we are `gwrite` in version `ninja` with a flipped y-axis and a footer of M99 rather than our default footer in `ninja` that is `M2\n`
+Here we are creating a grid of circles then we are `gwrite` in version `ninja` with a flipped/negated y-axis and a footer of M99 rather than our default footer in `ninja` that is `M2\n`

 Let's say our gcode is so different that it's an CSV file.